-Inevitably, the Group's operations impact on others and so we strive to do business ethically and sustainably – for the environment, our people, our customers, our suppliers and the communities we operate in.
-The Group is dedicated to ensuring, as far as possible, that its actions have a positive impact on its stakeholders.
-We acknowledge that businesses can and should be a force for good and see engagement with our stakeholders as a vital tool to ensure that our commitment to ethical and sustainable business is translated into the actions of the Group.
+We strive to do business ethically and sustainably – for our shareholders, the environment, our people, our customers, our suppliers and the communities we operate in.
+We see engagement with our stakeholders as a vital tool to ensure that our commitment to ethical and sustainable business is translated into the actions of the Group.

 The Group is dedicated to being environmentally responsible through our commitment to eliminate waste and wasteful practices.
 We strive for operational excellence whilst reducing environmental impact.

 Policies are designed and implemented to minimise any damage that might be caused by the Group’s activities.
 Initiatives to reduce the Group’s potential impact on the environment include the recycling of manufacturing waste, reducing carbon emissions and utilisation of recyclable packaging materials.
 Both Portmeirion UK and Wax Lyrical have dedicated Green Teams who have implemented various programmes to encourage recycling within their offices and reduce energy consumption.

 Efficient use of resources is important to the Group.
 Products are designed and production processes formulated to target high manufacturing yields, which in turn optimises the utilisation of resources.
 Portmeirion UK’s products in particular are designed to achieve a long “product life cycle” so that they need only be replaced after a lengthy period of time.
 Other measures include the safe disposal of manufactured waste, energy recycling and reducing the amount of disposable plastic used in packaging.